Sheriff Kandy Fatheree

 Kandy Fatheree assumed the office of Sheriff in January 2021 and is now serving her second term.
 As the Sheriff of Ohio’s fourth largest county, she has more than 500 deputies, special deputies, and civilian staff under her command.

-In 2008, Fatheree attended the FBI National Academy for Executive Leadership, and it was then that she realized her dream of becoming Sheriff.
-She was proudly elected by the residents of Summit County in 2020, becoming the first woman to hold the office of sheriff in county history, and only the fourth in Ohio’s history.
+In 2008, she attended the FBI’s National Academy for Executive Leadership, an experience that helped her realize her dream of becoming Sheriff.
+She was elected in 2020, becoming the first woman to hold the office of Sheriff in Summit County's history, and only the fourth in Ohio’s history.